REGION_ID is a code that Google assigns based on

 gcloud app browse

-If you enabled billing for your project, you can delete your GCP project to stop billing for all the resources used within that project.
+Alternatively, you can delete your Cloud project to stop billing for all the resources used within that project.